 - Interferes or prejudices with any judicial proceeding.

 - Obstructs or interferes with the administration of justice.

 Raising accusations against the individual judges or judiciary, which contributes to motives to judgments and judicial functioning, and any scurrilous attack on the conduct of judges are normally considered matters that scandalize the judiciary.
 The reason for the provision is that courts must be protected from those attacks that lower their authority, make the public lose faith in its public impartiality, and defame its public image.

 Essentials of Contempt of court

 To prove any offence in the court, it is very necessary to fulfil the essentials of it first.
 Every offence in India has certain exceptions that have to be fulfilled for making the person liable for doing the act.
-To understand the requirement of fulfilling the essentials, let us go through with an example if a person named Surya has to prove that the other person named Samiksha is the guilt of committing an act which is unlawful and an offence in the court of law.
-Then the liability to prove Samkisha guilty relies on Surya, which includes fulfilling the essential required to commit that act or not.
+To understand the requirement of fulfilling the essentials, let us go through with an example if a person named Surya has to prove that the other person named Samiksha is guilty of committing an act that is unlawful and an offence in the court of law.
+Then the liability to prove Samkisha guilty relies on Surya, which includes fulfilling the essentials required to commit that act or not.
 Similarly, the contempt of court also has certain essentials that are as follows:

 What is not contempt of court?

 Accurate and fair reporting of judicial proceedings will not amount to contempt of court.
 With these, any fair criticism on the merits of a judicial order after a case is heard and disposed of.